Thermal Gradient Interaction Chromatography

 For measuring Composition Distribution in Elastomers and Low Crystallinity Polyolefin Copolymers

 The TGIC technique using carbon-based adsorbents was developed by The Dow Chemical Company to characterize the composition distribution in polyethylene copolymers.
 This technique requires a cooling (adsorption) and a heating (desorption) step.
-Elution of the sample takes place in that last heating step, observing a linear dependence of comonomer content to desorption temperatures in a similar manner to TREF and CEF, and being molar mass-independent above 20,000 Da.
+Elution of the sample takes place in that last heating step, observing a linear dependence of comonomer content to desorption temperatures in a similar manner to TREF and Crystallization Elution Chromatography (CEF), and being molar mass-independent above 20,000 Da.

 Resolution in TGIC is lower than in crystallization techniques but it has the possibility to extend the range of polymers to be analyzed towards the amorphous region which is limited by crystallization techniques.
 Then, the analyses of elastomers and other amorphous polyolefins are the main application of TGIC.

-TGIC is performed with a single solvent, typically o-DCB or 1, 2, 4 TCB in a Crystallization Elution Fractionation instrument (CEF) with the standard autosampler, injection system and an infrared detector, only requiring to replace the TREF column by a TGIC column.
+TGIC is performed with a single solvent, typically o-DCB or 1, 2, 4 TCB in a Crystallization Elution Fractionation instrument with the standard autosampler, injection system, and an infrared detector, only requiring to replace the TREF column by a TGIC column.

 TGIC is a technique developed and patented by The Dow Chemical Company and licensed to Polymer Char.

 · Fully-automated operation with no manual solvent handling.
 Integrated vial solvent filling, sample dissolution, and in-line filtration

 · Fast analysis time of around 2-3 hours including sample dissolution